 Flu Vaccination Update

-When you attend one of these clinics we have changed arrangements to protect patients and staff according to Covid guidelines.
+We have changed arrangements to protect patients and staff according to Covid guidelines.
 Please can you observe the following, to protect us all:

 - Arrive only a few minutes before your appointment time